Key Information

 Experience Over twenty-five years of experience in education, predominantly post-14 education in the UK and overseas.
 Teaching and inspecting (for Ofsted and ISI) in secondary schools, further and higher education.
 Latterly working in the wider civil service advising on policy reform and large national programmes such as apprenticeships.
 Currently a broadcaster, trainer and education consultant, which includes training inspectors of education in the UK and overseas and advising schools and colleges on processes and systems working with inspectorates.

-Career Chris Cherry is a Trustee and Non-Executive Director with fourteen years of experience.
+Career Trustee and Non-Executive Director with fourteen years of experience.
 Vice Chair of NCFE (Awarding Body) between 2009 and 2011, Chair of the Vision 2015 Committee and Change Project.
 Currently Trustee of the Thermal Insulator Contractors’ Association and the Independent Trade Training Council, leading on assessment.
 Non-Executive Director of Saffron Cherry Television Ltd and The Strategic Development Network.
+Chris is the Chair of the Board of Trustees of Harbour Learning Trust.

 Term Ends 15/12/2028